reductstore/reductstore/docs/http-api/entry-api.md

 This would query records that have both `label1` equal to "foo" and `label2` equal to "bar".

 Since version 1.4, the method has the `continuous query` flag.
 If it is true, the current query will not be discarded if there are no records.
 A client can ask them later.
 The query will not be removed until its TTL has expired.
 The `stop` parameter is ignored for continuous queries.

+Since version 1.6, the method provides the `limit` query parameter.
+It limits the number of record in the query.
+If it is not set, the query is unlimited by default.
 {% endswagger-description %}

 {% swagger-parameter in="path" name=":bucket_name" required="true" %}